GDPR and CPRA: rethinking analytics

 You have no banner or selector about cookies or consent because I don’t use trackers.

-I replaced trackers like Google Analytics, and Matomo (ex Piwik) with a customized web server and reverse proxy.
+I replaced trackers like Google Analytics, Matomo (ex Piwik) with a customized web server and reverse-proxy.

 My stack